The Power of Pets:

 Nathan Hairston, a fifth grader at Mayo Demonstration Academy, believes that having pets has made him more responsible.
 “Last night it was dark and cold, but the cat litter was all nasty, so I had to clean it out.
 I think it makes you more responsible because you learn to take care of them,” says Nathan, who has a cat named Mugsy, and a Rottweiller named Spud.
 Nathan also says that owning pets makes him feel safer.

 Though getting a pet can vastly enrich a child’s life, parents must remember that not all pets are right for every family.
-The Humane Society of the United States encourages parents to consider the following before adopting a pet:
+The Humane Society of the United States encourages parents to ask the following questions when – or rather, before – getting a pet:

 - Why do you want a pet?
 It’s amazing how many people fail to ask themselves this simple question before they get a pet.
 Don’t forget that pets may be with you 10, 15, even 20 years.

 - Do you have time for a pet?
 Dogs, cats and other animal companions can’t be ignored just because you are tired or busy.
 They require food, water, exercise, care and companionship every day of the year.

 - Can you afford a pet?
 The costs of pet ownership can be quite high.
 Licenses, training classes, spaying/neutering, vet care, grooming, toys, food, litter and other expenses add up quickly.

 - Are you prepared to deal with special problems that a pet can cause?
 Flea infestations, scratched-up furniture, accidents, medical emergencies are common aspects of pet ownership.

 - Is it a good time for you to adopt a pet?
 If you have kids under 6, you might consider waiting before you adopt a pet.
 Pet ownership requires children who are mature enough to be responsible.

 - Are your living arrangements suitable for the animal you have in mind?
 Do some research to find a pet that will fit into your lifestyle and living arrangements.